Klalena/data_stories_of_alena.github.io/_posts/2020-10-23-How-to-work-with-the-StarWars-API-in-Python.md

 Wow, Yoda is really old.
 No wonder why he is so wise!

-# Find the films that the Yoda appeared in
+# Find the films that Yoda appeared in

 Since the `films` column contains a list of URLs of movies, we can extract the titles of these movie as follows: